-Survey of ER docs and pediatricians highlights need for training, tools to manage kids' concussionsNovember 12th, 2012 in Pediatrics /
+Survey of ER docs and pediatricians highlights need for training, tools to manage kids' concussionsNovember 12, 2012 in Medicine & Health / Pediatrics

 While general pediatricians and pediatric emergency physicians value their role in concussion management, a study of their self-reported knowledge, practices and attitudes points to the need for improved concussion-specific training and infrastructure to support optimal patient care.
 The study, released today in the journal Pediatrics, served as a catalyst for The Children's Hospital of Philadelphia (CHOP) to create a new "medical home" model for managing pediatric and adolescent concussion.